perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

 ## A new problem: GRUB failing to install

-There were troubles with installing GRUB, potentially because there was already a GRUB installation on my EFI boot drive, or so I presumed.
+There were trouble with installing GRUB, potentially because there was already a GRUB installation on my EFI boot drive, or so I presumed.

 I got into the GRUB bootup from the old installation, but I didn't get any